kaltura/kaltura-player-js/docs/request-response-manipulation.md

 ## Known limitations

-Browsers that do not support MSE and EME are only capable of defining a request filter and tamper with the URL.
+Browsers that do not support MSE and EME, or that prefer using native video element(like Safari on MAC and iPad) are only capable of defining a request filter and tamper with the URL, but they cannot tamper with request headers or body and cannot define a response filter.

 ## Examples